The Research Council’s survey on the population’s attitudes to research can hardly be trusted. We should nevertheless take it seriously.

 Photo: Espen Røysamb

 Recently, the Research Council of Norway published interim results from a study of Norwegians’ attitudes to research.
-Many respondents agreed with such statements as ‘research results are greatly influenced by the researchers’ own political attitudes and views’, and ‘research results are often bought by industry or the authorities and are therefore not trustworthy’ (1).
-The Aftenposten daily presented the results under the headline Nearly half of all Norwegians have no trust in research (2).
+Many respondents agreed with such statements as ‘research results are greatly influenced by the researchers’ own political attitudes and views’, and ‘research results are often bought by industry or the authorities and are therefore not trustworthy’ (

 So let us assume that some Norwegians place little trust in research and that we wish to bolster this trust.
 We should clearly not have blind faith in research, nor should we unquestioningly trust the researchers.
 There are some who cheat, lie and sabotage, although this is unlikely to represent the main problem: the system is in itself unworthy of unconditional trust.
 The best journals favour new research questions (preferably with a positive outcome) rather than necessary replications of previous trials.
 The pressure to publish has mounted – on the part of authors as well as the journals (

 More knowledge is a good thing.
 However, the responsibility for improving people’s trust in research must also be placed on the researchers themselves, as well as on those who publish and communicate research results.
 I plan to renovate our family’s mountain cabin.
 I have no skills in carpentering, nor in electrical wiring, but I did woodwork at school and I know some physics.
 The rest I need to leave to the tradesmen.
 They ought to know their trade and be trustworthy – just like researchers.